Scientists, Numbers and Science

 Baby boomers were the first generation to grow up with modern medicine that could actually cure many diseases.

-- 1940s+ - Penicillin was the miracle drug that actually cured many bacterial diseases.
+- 1940s+ - Penicillin, the first antibiotic, was the miracle drug that actually cured many bacterial diseases.

 - 1960s+ - Vaccines were the miracle shot-in-the-arm that actually prevented many viral diseases.

 - Vaccines against childhood diseases increased from 3 to 18.

 - 1970s - Smallpox was irradicated by vaccination.

 - 1990s - Statins and blood pressure medications extended many seniors’ lives by 10+ years.

 - Between 1981 and 2009, the death rate for heart disease and strokes fell by more than 50%